First year fellowship

 Call Schedule and Duty Hours

 Our program is compliant with the ACGME and UMMC GME duty hours policy.
 Fellows take approximately 4 in-house calls per month.
-Each fellow has 2 call-free months per year.
+Each fellow has 1call-free month per year.